siwel-cg/Project2-Stream-Compaction/README.md

 \underline{CPU Scan}

-This was implemented as a simple for loop which takes the first element
+This was implemented as a simple for loop which adds the current element with the result of the previous iteration and thus perfoms the prefix sum.
+As expected, we have n-1 adds with a total asymtotic runtime of O(n).
+Very strait forward, but critically, this is a sequencial operation with no parallelization.
+Although, for relatively small inputs this is significantly faster than the more complex GPU algorithms we implement, as our input grows this becomes much slower.

 \underline{Naive Parallel Scan}

-If we expand out each sum in our sequenctial sum, we see that we can break down that entire sum into pairs of sums, then one again pairs of sums those, and so on untill finally we have just one value left.
+If we expand out each sum in our sequenctial sum, we see that we can break down that entire thing into independent pairs of sums.
+Then, once again, we can break those down into pairs of sums, and so on untill finally we have just one value left.
 The result looks like a binary tree where at each level we do half the number of adds of the previous level.
 Note also that at each level, we have actually already completed a sum for some of the outputs.
 The advantage of doing things this way is that each individual sum in a layer doesn't rely on the others, and can thus be computed in parallel.
 In my implementation, since we are reading and writing to the same array, I used a ping-pong array system for the output to avoid any incorrect adds.
-Overall, we get O(nlog_2(n)) adds and O(log_2(n))
+Overall, we get $O(nlog_2(n))$ adds with an asymtotic time of $O(log_2(n))$.
+Note, although we are doing many more adds, since they can be done in parallel, they can be completed faster

 ![Naive Scan](img/NaiveScan_V1.png)